Single Touch Payroll (STP) Guide

 Start Using Accentis Enterprise and STP

-Once you have everything configured and you’ve signed up to a transport provider, you’re good to go whenever you want!
+Once you have everything configured and you’ve signed up to a transport provider, you’re good to go!

-Since our payroll module is fully compliant with all STP processes and requirements, you can become familiar with it now.
+Since our payroll module is fully compliant with all STP processes and requirements, you should be familiar with it.

 It’s important to note that, once you start using Single Touch Payroll, you cannot roll back.
-It’s a permanent change to a new payroll system, one that will be mandatory for all businesses come July.
+It’s a permanent change to a new payroll system, one that is mandatory for all businesses.

 Once you have configured STP for your payroll, you won’t need to do any other major configurations.
 If you decide to change Transport Providers, we can guide you through this process.